Meningitis

 In most cases, a blood sample is then taken.
 The blood can provide evidence of the inflammation and, in the case of bacteria, often also the pathogen.

-A lumbar puncture is key for the diagnosis.
-This involves inserting a special needle into the lower back and taking a liquor sample, i.e. the cerebrospinal fluid that surrounds the brain and spinal cord, from the spinal canal.
-In the event of impaired consciousness, the doctor must arrange a computed tomography (CT) or magnetic resonance imaging (MRI) scan of the brain prior to the lumbar puncture.
+The detection of inflammation and often also the pathogens responsible in the patient’s cerebrospinal fluid (liquor) is essential for diagnosis.
+A lumbar puncture is used for this purpose.
+This involves inserting a special needle into the lower back and taking a sample of cerebrospinal fluid from the spinal canal.
+This is the fluid surrounding the brain and spinal cord.
+In the event of impaired consciousness, the doctor must arrange a computed tomography (CT) or magnetic resonance imaging (MRI) scan of the brain prior to the lumbar puncture to check whether there is increased pressure on the brain.
+This is essential because a lumbar puncture is dangerous in such cases.

 Depending on the outlook, other tests and investigations are also required, such as: